Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/2-call-api-groups/README.md

 > We strongly advise you use the [group filtering feature](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to) (if possible) to avoid running into group overages.

-#### Create the overage scenario for testing
+#### Create the Overage Scenario for testing

 1. You can use the `BulkCreateGroups.ps1` provided in the [App Creation Scripts](./AppCreationScripts/) folder to create a large number of groups and assign users to them.
 This will help test overage scenarios during development. :warning: Remember to change the user's **objectId** provided in the `BulkCreateGroups.ps1` script.

+> When attending to overage scenarios, which requires a call to [Microsoft Graph](https://graph.microsoft.com) to read the signed-in user's group memberships, your app will need to have the [User.Read](https://docs.microsoft.com/graph/permissions-reference#user-permissions) and [GroupMember.Read.All](https://docs.microsoft.com/graph/permissions-reference#group-permissions) for the [getMemberGroups](https://docs.microsoft.com/graph/api/user-getmembergroups) function to execute successfully.

+> :warning: For the overage scenario, make sure you have granted **Admin Consent** for the MS Graph API's **GroupMember.Read.All** scope for both the Client and the Service apps (see the **App Registration** steps above).

+##### Detecting group overage in your code by examining claims

 1. When you run this sample and an overage occurred, then you'd see the `_claim_names` in the home page after the user signs-in.
 1. We strongly advise you use the [group filtering feature](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to) (if possible) to avoid running into group overages.

 1. In case you cannot avoid running into group overage, we suggest you use the following logic to process groups claim in your token.
     1. Check for the claim `_claim_names` with one of the values being `groups`.
 This indicates overage.
     1. If found, make a call to the endpoint specified in `_claim_sources` to fetch user’s groups.
     1. If none found, look into the `groups`  claim for user’s groups.

-> When attending to overage scenarios, which requires a call to [Microsoft Graph](https://graph.microsoft.com) to read the signed-in user's group memberships, your app will need to have the [GroupMember.Read.All](https://docs.microsoft.com/graph/permissions-reference#group-permissions) for the [getMemberObjects](https://docs.microsoft.com/graph/api/user-getmemberobjects?view=graph-rest-1.0) function to execute successfully.

-> Developers who wish to gain good familiarity of programming for Microsoft Graph are advised to go through the [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A) recorded session.
+> You can gain a good familiarity of programming for Microsoft Graph by going through the [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A) recorded session.

 ##### React RouteGuard component

 The client application React SPA has a [RouteGuard](./SPA/src/components/RouteGuard.jsx) component that checks whether a user has the right privileges to access a protected route.
-In case of overage, we are checking whether the token for the user has the `_claim_names` claim, which indicates that the user has too many group memberships.
+In case of overage, we are checking whether the token for the user has the `_claim_names` claim, which indicates that the user has too many group memberships and overage has occurred.

 ```javascript
 export const RouteGuard = ({ Component, ...props }) => {